Skip to content

 Advertisement

-Who Doesn’t Need A Provincial Attestation Letter?
+Who Doesn’t Need a PAL?

 The following categories of international students are exempt from the Provincial Attestation Letter requirement: